 People keep lecturing me how impossible it is to carry out a complex conspiracy involving more than a handful of individuals, especially if they hail from different backgrounds and hold diverse priorities.

-First, a single acronym: NSA, that ant nest of conspiracies.
+First, a single acronym: NSA (National Security Agency), that snake pit of conspiracies.